jiang-yi-siphty/I-Hate-NSLog/README.md

 NSLog's redundant information wasted too much screen area in my XCode.
 And, every line sticked together makes me hard to fetch importent information.
 I really hate this kind debug way.
 ##What NSLog has
 ###Time Stamp
 The Time stamp is not always useful.
 Mostly, I don't watch the time stamp.
 In the Time stamp, Date string is absolutly meanless.
 Who debug a Objective-C project cross days?
 I know there must be some extremely scenarios need date string, but only for rare project.
 When I start debug app, most log will generated in one minus.
-String before minus will be useless for me.
+String before minute will be useless for me.

 ###Project Name
 Come on!!
 I know what I am working on!
 Please do not repeatly print my project name in each line!!